-Le SuperClub Vidéotron is both a showcase and a valuable and cost-effective distribution network for Videotron's growing array of advanced products and services, such as cable Internet access, digital television and mobile and cable telephony.
-Through Le SuperClub Vidéotron, Quebecor is the franchisor of the largest chain of video and video game rental stores in the Province of Québec and among the largest of such chains in Canada.
-It had a total of 55 retail locations as of December 31, 2018, with 38 of these retail locations also offering Quebecor's suite of telecommunication services and products.
+Videotron's retail network is both a showcase and a valuable and cost-effective distribution network for Videotron's growing array of advanced products and services, such as cable Internet access, digital television and mobile and cable telephony.
+Through Le SuperClub Vidéotron, Quebecor is a franchisor of video and video game rental stores in the Province of Québec.
+It had a total of 24 retail locations as of December 31, 2019, with 22 of these retail locations also offering Quebecor's suite of telecommunication services and products.